folio-org/docs/content/en/docs/Acquisitions/Orders/_index.md

 *   **No.** Orders with the Manual renewal checkbox cleared.

-### Renewal review period
+### Review period

-To search for orders within a renewal review period, in days, follow these steps:
+To search for orders within a review period, in days, follow these steps:

-1. In the **Search & filter** pane, click **Renewal review period**.
+1. In the **Search & filter** pane, click **Review period**.

-2. Enter or select the renewal review period, in days.
+2. Enter or select the review period, in days.
 The search results appear in the Orders pane.

 ## Exporting search results